-The results of the scenario analysis show an initial decrease of 6% in the own funds on the solvency balance sheet and a simultaneous increase of 10% in the SCR capital requirement.
-The reaction of the SCR essentially consists of an increase in the counterparty default risk due to its sensitivity to rating fluctuations.
-As a result of the decrease in own funds and the increase in the capital requirement, the solvency ratio consequently decreases to 151.6%.
+The results of the scenario analysis show an initial decrease of 9% in the own funds on the solvency balance sheet and a simultaneous increase of 25% in the solvency capital requirement.
+The reaction of the SCR essentially consists of an increase in the counterparty default risk due to its sensitivity to rating fluctuations and an increase in lapse risk due to the market downturn in combination with the maturity guarantee.
+As a result of the decrease in own funds and the increase in the capital requirement, the solvency ratio consequently decreases to 173.2%.